avantgardnerio/slam-client/README.md

 Why does the code look like crap?
 ---------------------------------
 Mostly because this is my 2nd attempt at SLAM, and SLAM seems pretty hard.
-I'm just throwing code together to as fast as possible to try the algorithmic concepts behind it.
+I'm just throwing code together as fast as possible to try the algorithmic concepts behind it.
 I don't normally code like this, and I'll clean it up as soon as I'm sure the premise is sound.